Rory-Sullivan/Rory-Sullivan.github.io/_posts/2025-05-08-polymorphism_with_rust3.md

 ```

 Note that typically you would not want to box elements before adding them to a
-vector as this is really a double indirection, however in this case it is
+vector as this creates a double indirection, however in this case it is
 necessary because of the nature of trait objects.

-### `impl Trait for dyn trait`
+## Passing trait objects to generics

 You might be wondering about passing a trait object to our generic
 `get_ray_color` function from earlier in this series.